---

 ```

-Inside e.g. `OptaxOptimizer` we can use the knowledge of what to consider a parameter to partition the state into two sub PyTrees, one that gets differentiated and one that stays static:
+Inside e.g. `OptaxOptimizer` the parameter markers tell us how to partition the state into two sub PyTrees, one that gets differentiated and one that stays static:

 ```{python}